quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/1B001---Proofs---Jay-Cumming/1pjc_part05_Exercises.md

 :p What is the base case for the given proposition?
 ??x
-In the base case, when \( n = 1 \), the smallest possible board is a 2×2 chessboard.
+In the base case, when $n = 1$, the smallest possible board is a 2×2 chessboard.
 Removing one of its four squares leaves three remaining squares, which can be perfectly covered by a single L-shaped tile.
 ```java
 // No specific code needed for this explanation
 ```